Security for emails: rethinking URL rewriting

 For some time, the security community had to reckon with how to get out in front of this problem.
 This is largely where URL rewriting came into play.
 The idea behind URL rewriting is to change the destination of the URL in order to check the URL again.
 Instead of a user being brought directly to the destination of the URL, the URL is altered to redirect the user to a proxy.

 While the user’s browser is on the proxy page, a service checks to see if the destination URL is now on static threat intelligence lists.
-This means that while the service is still reliant upon static threat intelligence, there is the added benefit of being able to check the destination twice: once upon initial delivery and again at the time of click.
+In terms of security for emails, this means that while the service is still reliant upon static threat intelligence, there is the added benefit of being able to check the destination twice: once upon initial delivery and again at the time of click.

 This has helped immensely in thwarting attackers both in terms of their rotation and constant use of new destinations, as well as a more recent tactic of exploiting URL shorteners and URL redirects.
 Lastly, if all else fails with the various checks and a user still ended up interacting with malicious content, most URL rewriting services provide insight into whether or not users interacted with specific URLs.